mslonina/Mechanic/README.md

 ### How does it work?

-Consider an example of generation of an image (sets of points).
-In a single-threaded software, it requires a loop over all points:
+Consider generation of an image (sets of points).
+In a single-threaded software, it requires a loop over all points (pixels):

     for (i = 0; i < xdim; i++) {
       for (j = 0; j < ydim; j++) {